aldolat/posts-in-sidebar/readme.txt

 = 3.8 =

-* If in a WordPress generated excerpt the length of the excerpt is smaller that the user-defined length, the "Read more..." text is automatically hidden.
+* If the length of a WordPress-generated excerpt is smaller than or equal to the maximum length defined by the user for the excerpt, the "Read more..." text is automatically hidden.
 * Reduced widget width to 600px in the admin area.

 = 3.7 =